-Opposition slams govt in Lok Sabha for ignoring 'aam admi' in budget
+Opposition slams govt in Lok Sabha for ignoring 'aam admi' in Budget

 Accusing the government of ignoring the crisis instead of recognising that there is one at the border with China, Tharoor said the Centre seems to have overturned the slogan "Jai Jawan, Jai Kisan" into "Na Jawan, Na Kisan".

+He said that the COVID-19-induced lockdown has severely impacted the tourism industry and the government has not done anything to support that sector.

+"This budget was touted as an unprecedented budget.
+True Sir.
+It is unprecedent left all budget," Maran said, adding that there is no clarity on sector-specific revival.

-The budget, he said, did nothing to assuage the concerns of the agitating farmers with regard to the minimum support price (MSP).
+Congress member Tharoor said the budget, did nothing to assuage the concerns of the agitating farmers with regard to the minimum support price (MSP).

 Participating in the discussion, Bharatiya Janata Party (BJP) member Meenakshi Lekhi said due to the efforts of the Narendra Modi government, the country has come out of the "fragile five" economies.